Updated: Aug 10

 UK businesses are starting to acknowledge the benefits that a diverse workforce brings.

 Recruiting diverse talent is an investment that benefits business.
 It helps to attract talent from all backgrounds.
-It supports a range human capital that is rich in social, personality, and creativity, that helps to enhance the skills that a business has at its disposal.
+It supports a range of human capital that is rich in social, personality, and creativity, which helps to enhance the skills that a business has at its disposal.

-This is a welcome affirmation that minority ethnic communities, women and people of different sexualities, do indeed matter.
+This is a welcome affirmation that Black communities and other communities of colour, women, and people of different sexualities, do indeed matter.

 Business investment in developing an inclusive workforce, at all levels, improves outcomes for the business and those that invest in them.
 This includes shareholders and potential partners.